 Most people wait too long to fire an employee.
 If an employee is misbehaving publicly, disciplinary action should start after one event.
 If an employee is consistently missing due dates, and you’ve determined the issue is not training or another identifiable factor, gather documentation, and fire the employee.

 If you’ve introduced a company mission and vision for your workplace and managers fail to support their implementation, fire the managers.
 If you are developing a culture that empowers and enables employees and a manager is persistently autocratic, fire the manager.
-People don’t change all that much; although I have witnessed transformations, I usually witness months of heartbreak and wasted effort.
+People don’t change all that much; although HR professionals have witnessed transformations, they usually witness months of heartbreak and wasted effort.

-I have also received regular feedback that firing an employee was the best thing that ever happened to them because it caused the employee to move on to better pastures.
-In my most recent note from a former employee who had been on a five day suspension, she thanked me.
-She had moved on, gotten her real estate license, and was looking forward to a great life.
+HR professionals also receive regular feedback that firing an employee was the best thing that ever happened to them because it caused the employee to move on to better pastures.

 Behave legally, ethically, with kindness, civility, and compassion, but do fire employees who ought to be fired.